In a Nutshell

 Here’s why: The American Express® Business Gold Card could help you save money when you’re on the road.

 Whether you’re a rideshare driver or a salesperson who drives from client to client, the American Express® Business Gold Card comes in handy for people who spend a lot on gas.
-You can earn four points for every $1 you spend (up to $150,000 each year in combined purchases) on two categories of your choice, including U.S. gas stations and U.S. restaurants (one point per $1 after that cap).
+You can earn four points for every $1 you spend (up to $150,000 each year in combined purchases) on two eligible categories where your business spends the most each month, including U.S. gas stations and U.S. restaurants (one point per $1 after that cap).

 Best for no annual fee: Bank of America® Business Advantage Travel Rewards World Mastercard® credit card